 Section 104.4.4 of the Uniform Plumbing Code is not adopted and the following is substituted:

 Extensions (UPC 104.4.4).
-Permits may be renewed one time only for one-half the original cost or fifty dollars ($50), whichever is less.
+Permits may be renewed ((one time only)) once for one-half the original permit cost or fifty dollars ((($50))), whichever is less.
 The renewed permit shall expire eighteen months from the original expiration date.
 Any person seeking renewal of a permit that has previously been renewed, shall apply for a new permit in accordance with the code and pay the full amount of the permit cost in accordance with the fee schedule

-SECTION 144.
+SECTION 147.
 Ordinance 15802, Section 132, and K.C.C.
 16.32.295 are hereby amended to read as follows: